-Raising your own chickens is very doable these days and if you have the space it is even possible to raise chickens in the city.
-Roosters are probably not recommended due to the noise factor but hens can be a brilliant pet for children and nothing beats a home grown egg.
+Raising your own chickens is very doable these days, and if you have space, it is even possible to raise chickens in the city.
+Roosters are probably not recommended due to the noise factor but hens can be a brilliant pet for children, and nothing beats a homegrown egg.

 Give them a safe little area to play and scratch in outside.
 We even used to take our baby chicks to the beach with us when we went on holiday.
 They loved to zoom around the sand and provided great entertainment for us all.

 There are some foods you should avoid feeding your hens.
 Anything salty is not a good idea as you can cause salt poisoning.
 Dried and raw beans are toxic to hens and sugar is best avoided.
 Raw potato peels and avocado skin is also to be avoided.

 When you think about how to raise your chickens you need to be thinking about the basics of chicken health.
 Herbs can be a wonderful way to get ultimate health out of your birds and can be easily added to their feed or their water.
 Nettle is very high in calcium, potassium, protein, manganese, phosphorus, and Vitamins A & C, so, therefore, is a perfect add-on to your hen's diet.

 The most usual problems regarding chicken health are caused by mites, body lice, and worms.
 Nettle and garlic are both great herbs for treating and preventing worms and also the garlic is good for helping to prevent lice and mites.
 You can also grow insect repelling herbs such as lavender, rosemary, and feverfew near the hen house where the hens can either nibble or brush against them.